Here's How the Google Speed Update Will Impact Your Site (& Google Ads Account)

 Get a grade for how well-optimized your page is; a diagnosis of any perceived problems; and actionable insights for improvement.

-How Will Google’s Speed Update Impact Your AdWords Account?
+How Will Google’s Speed Update Impact Your Google Ads Account?

 We mentioned it earlier, and it’s worth repeating: Google claims that the Speed Update “will only affect pages that deliver the slowest experience to users and will only affect a small percentage of queries.”
 That being said, we suspect that Google is minimizing the importance of page speed as both an organic ranking factor and a component of Quality Score.